 In the Nextpresso case, management might ask: Do we have different operating concepts for our segments ‘Households’, ‘Office users’ and ‘Companies’?
 Why?
 How many?
 An answer can be found by using the Customer Relations Landscape Map in Enterprise Studio:

 Channels.
 Business Model Canvas Nextpresso

-We described types of analysis and we zoomed in on analysing the Business Model Canvas.
-Analysis of business models answers the question why and how a venture is, or will be, viable and valuable.
+We described types of analysis and we zoomed in on analyzing the Business Model Canvas.
+Analysis of business models answers the question of why and how a venture is or will be, viable and valuable.
 Based on questions that represent perspectives on analyzing business models, the Nextpresso case shows different possibilities for conducting analysis.
 Tooling is a useful aid in business model analyses, making calculations and communication easy.
-Feel free to share in your thoughts and suggestions on alternative analyzes from your practice.
+Feel free to share your thoughts and suggestions on alternative analyses from your practice.

-More about BiZZdesign’s Business Model Management services and a reference to recent webinars on this subject can be found here.
+More about Bizzdesign’s Business Process Management out-of-the-box solution can be found here.